-Updates on new developments in legislation, financial reporting and auditing our clients.
+Updates on new developments in legislation, financial reporting and auditing

+Updates are regularly sent to PwC's partners and staff on new standards and legislation with related guidelines to ensure that high-quality service may be provided to our clients.
 New developments in legislation, financial reporting and auditing are regularly communicated to our audit partners and staff in updates from the technical department.